haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 ### Set data to a fixture field {#fixture_field}

-In your test you often need to use injectable [fixture] instances.
-For example:
+In your test you often need to use injectable [fixture] instances. 例如:

 {%highlight php inline=true %}
 public function testCreate(\Magento\Catalog\Test\Fixture\CatalogProductSimple $product)